-The "carbs are bad" mantra from Dr Atkins and co has left many people confused about carbohydrates and their importance for your health, including maintaining a healthy weight.
+The "carbs are bad" mantra from Dr Atkins and co. has left many people confused about carbohydrates and their importance for our health, including maintaining a healthy weight.

-Dietitian Sian Porter says: "Carbohydrates are such a broad category and people need to know that not all carbs are the same and it is the type and quantity of carbohydrate in our diet that is important.
+Dietitian Sian Porter says: "Carbohydrates are such a broad category and people need to know that not all carbs are the same and it is the type, quality and quantity of carbohydrate in our diet that is important.

-Find out all you need to know about carbohydrates, their health benefits, healthier sources of carbs and how carbs can actually help you lose weight.
+On this page you can find out all you need to know about carbohydrates, their health benefits, healthier sources of carbohydrates and how they can help you lose weight.

 What are carbs?

 Carbohydrates are one of three macronutrients (nutrients that form a large part of our diet) found in food – the others being fat and protein.
 Hardly any foods contain only one nutrient and most are a combination of carbohydrates, fats and proteins in varying amounts.
-There are three different types of carbohydrate: sugar, starch and fibre.
+There are three different types of carbohydrates found in food: sugar, starch and fibre.

 - Starch, made up of many sugar units bonded together, is found in foods that come from plants.
 Starchy foods, such as bread, rice, potatoes and pasta, provide a slow and steady release of energy throughout the day.
 Find out more about starchy foods.

-- Fibre is only found in foods that come from plants.
-Fibre helps keep our bowels healthy and some types of fibre may help lower cholesterol.
-Research shows diets high in fibre are associated with a lower risk of cardiovascular disease, type 2 diabetes and bowel cancer.
+- Fibre is the name given to the diverse range of compounds found in the cell walls of foods that come from plants.
 Good sources of fibre include vegetables with skins on, wholegrain bread, wholewheat pasta and pulses (beans and lentils).
 Find out more about fibre.

 Why do we need carbs?

-While we can most certainly survive without sugar, it would be quite difficult to eliminate carbs entirely from your diet.
+While we can most certainly survive without sugar, it would be quite difficult to eliminate carbohydrates entirely from your diet.
 Carbohydrates are the body's main source of energy.
-In the absence of carbohydrate, your body will use protein and fat for energy.
+In their absence, your body will use protein and fat for energy.

 It may also be hard to get enough fibre, which is important for a healthy digestive system and to prevent constipation.
-Healthy sources of carbs such as starchy foods, vegetables, fruits, legumes and dairy products are an important source of nutrients such as calcium, iron and B vitamins.
+Healthy sources of carbohydrates such as starchy foods, vegetables, fruits, legumes and lower fat dairy products are also an important source of nutrients such as calcium, iron and B vitamins.

-Cutting out carbohydrates and replacing those calories with fats and higher fat sources of protein could increase your intake of saturated fat, which can raise the amount of cholesterol in your blood – a risk factor for heart disease.
+Replacing carbohydrates with fats and higher fat sources of protein could increase your intake of saturated fat, which can raise the amount of cholesterol in your blood – a risk factor for heart disease.

 When you are low on glucose, the body breaks down stored fat to convert it into energy.
-This process causes a buildup of ketones in the blood, resulting in ketosis.
-Ketosis as a result of a low carbohydrate diet can be accompanied by headaches, weakness, nausea, dehydration, dizziness and irritability particularly in the short term.
+This process causes a build-up of ketones in the blood, resulting in ketosis.
+Ketosis as a result of a low carbohydrate diet can be linked, at least in the short term, to headaches, weakness, nausea, dehydration, dizziness and irritability.